MySecureVaultCa/MySecureVault/README.md

 This repo here is offered as-is, with no guarantee whatsoever.
 If you only want to USE MySecureVault, you can visit https://mysecurevault.ca, which is hosted on my servers.

 ## Installation
 You can download the software and use it, but for the moment, the installation is undocumented.
-I can tell you that it is written in PHP with a MySQL 5.7 backend, and that the database connection info is in the functions.php file.
+I can tell you that it is written in PHP with a MySQL 5.7 backend
+The database connection info and a whole bunch of settings can be set in the config.php file.
 Eventually, I will document it better.

 ## Enterprise functionalities
 At first, I did not develop MySecureVault to have auditing, RBAC, or other fancy discovery functionalities.
+I wanted to keep MySecureVault as secure and simple as possible.
+However, in the coming months, I plan to develop some business features for paid subscribers, like full action logging, device / user management, and remote password access through an API similar to Thycotic Secret Server.

+## Support
 I do not offer official enterprise or paid support, but I guess this could come in the future.

-I wanted to keep MySecureVault as secure and simple as possible.
+You can get more info on our website at https://mysecurevault.ca